NixOS/nixpkgs/doc/build-helpers/trivial-build-helpers.chapter.md

 ### `writeScriptBin` {#trivial-builder-writeScriptBin}

-Writes a script within a "bin" subirectory of a subdirectory of the store.
+Write a script within a `bin` subirectory of a directory in the Nix store.
+This is for consistency with the convention of software packages placing executables under `bin`.

-`writeScriptBin` takes two arguments: `name` and `text`, each of which should be a string.
+`writeScriptBin` takes the following arguments:

-`name`
+`name` (String)

-: the name used in the Nix store path and within the file generated under the store path.
+: The name used in the Nix store path and within the file created under the store path.

-`text`
+`text` (String)

-: the contents of the file.
+: The contents of the file.

 The created file is marked as executable.
 The file's contents will be put into `/nix/store/<store path>/bin/<name>`.
 The store path will include the the name, and it will be a directory.

 ::: {.example #ex-writeScriptBin}
 # Usage of `writeScriptBin`

 ```nix
 writeScriptBin "my-script"
   ''